Open-Architecture End-to-End System for Real-World Autonomous Robot Navigation: Related Works

-Studies focusing on mobile robots operating in large environments have often utilized scene graphs to ground LLMs in their environment \cite{rana2023sayplan, rajvanshi2024saynav, wu2024voronav, 10632580, gu2024conceptgraphs, werby2024hierarchical}, a strategy we also adopt in OrionNav.
-ConceptGraphs \cite{gu2024conceptgraphs}, while focusing primarily on scene graph generation, employed an LLM-based planner to retrieve target objects from a pre-built scene graph as a downstream task.
-Similarly, HOV-SG \cite{werby2024hierarchical} emphasized scene graph generation and utilized an LLM to parse complex natural language queries for object retrieval from the pre-built scene graph.
-In contrast, we introduce an LLM planner with several action primitives that function as a high-level controller, actively participating in the scene graph generation process.
+Recent advances in robotic task planning leverage LLMs for navigation and manipulation tasks~\cite{10161317, huang2022inner, Ahn2022DoAI, 11128486}.
+ConceptGraphs \cite{gu2024conceptgraphs}, while focusing primarily on scene graph generation, employs an LLM-based planner to retrieve target objects from a pre-built scene graph as a downstream task.
+Similarly, HOV-SG \cite{werby2024hierarchical} emphasizes scene graph generation and utilizes an LLM to parse complex natural language queries for object retrieval from the pre-built scene graph.
 While SayPlan \cite{rana2023sayplan}, MoMa-LLM \cite{10632580}, and SayNav \cite{rajvanshi2024saynav} also leverage LLMs as high-level planners, they face constraints that limit their practical application.
 SayPlan \cite{rana2023sayplan} requires pre-built scene graphs, whereas MoMa-LLM \cite{10632580} and SayNav \cite{rajvanshi2024saynav} rely on known robot poses and semantic object masks.
+OK-Robot~\cite{liu2024okrobot} uses CLIP for open-ended pick-and-place tasks, while PixelNav~\cite{cai2024bridging} enables RGB-based waypoint generation.
+However, these methods either create non-reusable environment representations or require pre-built scenes.
+Recent VLM-enhanced navigation includes VLFM~\cite{yokoyama2024vlfm} for semantic value maps, ESC~\cite{zhou2023esc} leveraging commonsense knowledge, and StructNav~\cite{Chen-RSS-23} combining geometric frontiers with semantic filtering.
+GAMAP~\cite{huang2024gamap} introduces multi-scale geometric-affordance guidance, while Zero-shot navigation~\cite{wen2025zero} employs two-step VLM reasoning for exploration.
+However, dense semantic representations in such methods limit map reusability and require high-end GPUs for onboard inference.
 In contrast, OrionNav overcomes these constraints by performing perception, planning, and control for navigation tasks using onboard sensors in real-time, enabling autonomous navigation in diverse, unknown, and dynamic real-world environments.